DaNooba/Calc/README.md

 # Calc

-Java calc that takes bin/dec/hex in and can convert all six way
+Java calc that takes a bin/dec/hex input and can convert into each respective system.